-Over recent years, we have made progress in improving diversity within squash through campaigns such as Squash Girls Can, which has engaged over 6,000 females in squash activities, and Squash Girls Can Coach, which has driven a rise in the percentage of female coaches from 20% to over 30%.
 We’ve also shared the personal stories of people from a range of backgrounds, and joined campaigns such as LGBT+ History Month, Pride Week and Black History Month.

 We know there is still work to do to ensure the make up of the squash community better reflects the society in which we live and we are committed to working together with the squash community to make a difference.